 History of Aggies Elevated

-Students are selected for the program following a rigorous application and interview process that begins each January for the fall semester.
-Each student's progress in academics, independent living and social skills, and overall adjustment to college is continually evaluated during the first two semesters to determine if he or she will be invited back to complete the final three semesters of the program.
+Students are selected for the program following a competitive process that begins each September for the following fall semester.
+Each student's progress in academics, independent living, social skills, and overall adjustment to college is continually evaluated.
+Our goal is nothing less than the success of our students.

-Aggies Elevated relies on the generosity of private donors for much of its operating budget.
-Student scholarships are also funded by private donors.
+Aggies Elevated relies on the generosity of private donors for a portion of its operating budget.
+Donor support also covers the program fee for students who are experiencing financial hardship.
 If you are interested in providing financial support for Aggies Elevated, please contact Lance Beckert, Senior Director of Development for the Emma Eccles Jones College of Education and Human Services by phone at 435-797-1611 or via e-mail at firstname.lastname@example.org.